 Our GAP insurance is conditional on your main motor insurer settling your claim in the event that the vehicle is written-off.
 Provided they do, and you follow our claims procedure, then we will also make a settlement.

 It would be wise to consider the possibility that there may be instances where your insurer reduces your settlement to market value only.
-This can be for a variety of reasons, which include things like exceeding the annual mileage limit pro rata, adverse condition of the vehicle, because the vehicle has been stolen rather than being involved in an accident or if a replacement vehicle cannot be sourced within a certain number of weeks of the incident.
-In addition, it should be noted that you will not be able to effect one of our GAP policies after 185 have passed since you purchased your vehicle.
+This can be for a variety of reasons, which include things like exceeding the annual mileage limit pro rata, adverse condition of the vehicle, because the vehicle has been stolen rather than being involved in an accident, or if a replacement vehicle cannot be sourced within a certain number of weeks of the incident.
+In addition, it should be noted that you will not be able to effect one of our GAP policies after 185 days have passed since you purchased your vehicle.
 If you do not have GAP insurance, you could be left with a shortfall.